The Book of Fixed Stars: Influence

 The work was highly influential and survives in numerous manuscripts and translations.
 The oldest manuscript was thought to be MS. Marsh 144 in the Bodleian Library, with a date of 1009 CE, and allegedly the work of the author's son, but this is now disputed, and has been re-dated to the end of the 12th century.
 Manuscript MS 2.1198 in the Doha Museum is now considered the oldest, dated to 1125 CE.

 There is a thirteenth-century copy in the British Library (Or.
 5323).
-Its has the earliest known descriptions and illustrations of what he called "a little cloud", which is actually the Andromeda Galaxy.
+It has the earliest known descriptions and illustrations of what he called "a little cloud", which is actually the Andromeda Galaxy.
 He mentions it as lying before the mouth of a Big Fish, an Arabic constellation.
 This "cloud" was apparently commonly known to the Isfahan astronomers, very probably before 905, and al-Sufi attributes their discoveries in the text.
 This was the first galaxy to be observed, as distinct from a star cluster.

 It has been claimed that the first recorded mention of the Large Magellanic Cloud was given in the Book of Fixed Stars but this seems to be a misunderstanding of a reference to some stars south of Canopus which he admits he has not seen.

 He probably also cataloged the Omicron Velorum star cluster as a "nebulous star", and an additional "nebulous object" in Vulpecula, a cluster now variously known as Al-Sufi's Cluster, the "Coathanger asterism", Brocchi's Cluster or Collinder 399.

 The book has been translated into French by Hans Schjellerup in 1874 and partially into English by Ihsan Hafez.